malaybaku/VMagicMirror/docs/langs/_english/docs/game_input.md

 - `Left Click`: Assign an action to mouse left click.
 Available actions are same as gamepad button.
 - `Right Click`: Assign an action to mouse right click.
 - `Middle Click`: Assign an action to mouse middle click.
+- `Additional Key Assign`: Assign any key to the actions, by select key input field right to the action and press key.
+Reset button can clear the key setting assigned to the action.

 </div>